7sDream/rikka/README.md

 **But**: Once you close this page, you can't get it back except from browser history(Or you save the url).

-This is intentional, Because main design concept is simple, just `Upload-Copy-Close-Patse`, then you can forget Rikka.
+This is intentional.
+The main design concept is simple, just `Upload-Copy-Close-Patse`, then you can forget Rikka.

 BTW: The preview image of Demo site is saved in Rikka too.

 ## Plugins

-Truly image save back-end of Rikka is written in plugin form, can be set by `-plugin` option.
+Truly image save back-end of Rikka is written as plugins, can be specified by `-plugin` option.

-Please see [Rikka Plugins Doc][plugins-doc] for alivaliable plugins.
+Please see [Rikka Plugins Doc][plugins-doc] for available plugins.

 ## API